fscelliott/docsdonewell/_drafts/2025-05-20-ai-assisted-developer-advocate-blogging.md

 ---
 layout: single
-title: Video walkthrough: AI-assisted develoepr advocate blogging
+title: Video walkthrough: AI-assisted developer advocate blogging
 date: '2025-05-20T00:00:00.000-08:00'
 author: frances

 modified_time: '2025-05-20T00:00:00.000-08:00'
 ---

-Here's a short video walkthrough of how I've configured Claude with style guides and a knowledge base to automate some of my more formulaic developer advocate tutorial blog posts.
+Here's a short video tour of how I've configured Claude with style guides and a knowledge base to automate some of my more formulaic developer advocate tutorial blog posts.
 This setup is aimed to help my client [Sensible](https://sensible-website.webflow.io/) meet a goal of publishing six AI-assisted blog posts this quarter.

 video: